 When the 1842 Mexican invasion threatened Texas, the government moved to Houston.
 Austin residents staged the Archive War, forcibly keeping government records to retain Austin as the capital.
 Texas was admitted to the United States in 1845, and the government returned to Austin.

-Thanks to the Houston and Texas Central Railroad and the 1871 construction of a proper bridge across the Colorado River, Austin thrived as a trading center.
-The Great Granite Dam on the Colorado River in 1893 boosted the economy as it provided hydraulic power to generate electricity.
+Austin thrived as a trading center thanks to the Houston and Texas Central Railroad and the 1871 construction of a proper bridge across the Colorado River.
+The Great Granite Dam on the Colorado River in 1893 boosted the economy by providing hydraulic power to generate electricity.

 Economy